oscarpm5/Phoebus_Engine/README.md

 ### Second Assigment
 * Only the AABB of the select object is showing by default.
 If you want all the object to show their AABB go to the Config window and under Render settings check "Display All AABBs".
 * If you want to check the different time variable vaules(both the engine and in-game ones) go to the Config window -> "FPS".
+* Mouse click Ray can be enabled in config -> rendering -> "DrawDebugCamRay".

 ## Licenses
 * The license for the project is included in a separated .md file in the same directory as this readme.